c0pperdragon/C64-Video-Enhancement/README.md

 #### Disabling sync
 Bit 15 of register 0 has a special function, as it can be used to suppress the sync signal.
-Writing a 1 into this bit will turn off sync on the Y line, when the 240p/288p output mode is selected.
+Writing a 1 into this bit will turn off sync on the Y line, whenever the 240p/288p output mode is selected.
 In this mode, the luminousity line of the original A/V connector can be used to get the sync signal from instead.